TCCPP/wheatley/README.md

   "guild": "<guild id>",
   "token": "<discord api token>",
   "mongouser": "wheatley",
-  "mongopassword": "<mongo password>"
+  "mongopassword": "<mongo password>",
+  "freestanding": false
 }
 ```

-Mongo credentials can be omitted locally if you don't need to work on components that use mongo. `freestanding: true`
+Mongo credentials can be omitted locally if you don't need to work on components
+that use mongo.
-can be specified to turn on only components which don't rely on channels etc. specific to Together C & C++ to exist.
+`freestanding: true` can be specified to turn on only components which don't
+rely on channels etc. specific to Together C & C++ to exist.

 ## Database